Reviews You Can Rely On

 Credit: Zach Wick

 A few models had frames made of high-quality materials but didn't score as highly in this metric.
 The POC Aspire, POC Half Blade, and Tifosi Sledge each feature Grilamid thermoplastic frame constructions, but their frames are harder and less flexible than the Wildcat and 100%'s offerings.
-This worries us that the frames might snap in a crash or when TSA throws your bag on your next flight, and it also means swapping lenses can be a little bit tougher than with some of the more flexible models.
+It worries us that the frames might snap in a crash or when TSA throws your bag on your next flight, and it also means swapping lenses can be a bit tougher than with some of the more flexible models.
 These frames also provide minimal adjustment to dial in the fit.

 cycling sunglasses - we tested the glasses in this review on road, gravel, and mountain...